 My introduction to the language of education was through Richard Peter's (1966) text on Ethics and Education in which he argued for a view of education that was distinguished by the transmission of something worthwhile to those committed to it, in a morally acceptable way that involved some degree of wittingness on the part of the learning.
 The view of educational theory, known as the disciplines approach that dominated teacher education courses in England during the late 1960 and 1970s was that it was constituted by the disciplines of the philosophy, sociology, psychology and history of education.
-In other words, unlike Biesta, I believe that we have a well developed language of educational.
+In other words, unlike Biesta, I believe that we have a well developed language of education.
+However, we do not have a well developed language of what is educational.